 This scenario is often the case when people are experiencing chronic pain.

 When treating chronic pain, health care providers will usually start by trying to identify the underlying cause.
-Unfortunately, chronic pain does not always have a reason, and the chronic pain itself is the condition.
+As mentioned, sometimes, the chronic pain itself is the condition.
 Next, the provider may recommend one of the following treatments to help provide relief.

 - Cognitive Behavioral Therapy (CBT) is a type of therapy that helps you think differently about pain, enabling you to develop improved coping skills.